String Multiplication Calculation

 and num2

-, as shown in the GIF below:
+, as shown in this GIF:

 using i